gravity-ui/uikit/src/components/Select/README.md

 ### Storing data in options

-You can define and store uniq data in each option by using `option.data` property.
+You can define and store unique data in each option by using the `option.data` property.
 This can be useful when you need to enrich the data when using the `onUpdate` callback or, for example, when drawing your options with `renderOption`.

 ## Selecting multiple options

-To enable multiple selection use the `multiple` property.
-Default to `false`.
+To enable multiple selection, use the `multiple` property.
+Its default value is `false`.

 <!--LANDING_BLOCK